CreateEnvironmentRequest

 This parameter is not used in Amazon EVS currently.
 If you supply input for this parameter, it will have no effect.

 The connectivity configuration for the environment.
 Amazon EVS requires that you specify two route server peer IDs.
-During environment creation, the route server endpoints peer with the NSX edges over the NSX, providing BGP dynamic routing for overlay networks.
+During environment creation, the route server endpoints peer with the NSX edges over the NSX uplink subnet, providing BGP-based dynamic routing for overlay networks.

 The name to give to your environment.
 The name can contain only alphanumeric characters (case-sensitive), hyphens, and underscores.
 It must start with an alphanumeric character, and can't be longer than 100 characters.
 The name must be unique within the Amazon Web Services Region and Amazon Web Services account that you're creating the environment in.